umee-network/umee-erc20/README.md

 - **InvalidAmount()**: Custom error thrown when the provided amount is less than or equal to zero.

-- **InsufficientBalance()**: Custom error thrown when the provided amount is less than the users current balance.
-Unnessasary but will help give users clear error messages

-- **InsufficientAllowance()**: Custom error thrown when the provided amount is less than the users approved amount.
-Unnessasary but will help give users more clear messages

 Create a .env with ETHERSCAN_API_KEY, a PRIVATE_KEY and an RPC (ETHEREUM_RPC for Ethereum) then run the following commands.
 For the network flag choose from a network in the hardhat config or add a new network

 ## Test